 Workshop is open to those 16 years and older.
 Bring a sack lunch, drinking water, sunscreen, and dress for the weather.

 Where: Begin at Hobbs State Park – Conservation Area visitor center on Hwy 12 just east of the War Eagle Road/Hwy 12 intersection.

-When: 8:30 a.m. – 2:00 p.m. on the following dates:
+Time: 8:30 a.m. – 2:00 p.m.

 Cost: $50.00 per person